fedden/poker_ai/README.md

 ### State based poker traversal

-To perform MCCFR, the core algorithm of pluribus, we need a class that encodes all of the poker rules, that we can apply an action to which then creates a new game state.
+To perform MCCFR, the core algorithm of poker_ai, we need a class that encodes all of the poker rules, that we can apply an action to which then creates a new game state.

 ```python
 pot = Pot()